 An Administration Order is a solution designed to help those in debt who have County or High Court judgements against them that they cannot pay in full.

 It’s a legally binding agreement, available to those living in England, Wales and Northern Ireland, that’s made between you and your lenders to pay back what you owe for a set period of time – usually three years.
-Your debt level cannot be more than £5,000 and you must owe money to at least two companies.
+Your total debt level cannot be more than £5,000 and you must owe at least two debts you can’t afford to repay.

 What debts can be put into an Administration Order?